busbud/cs/README.md

 game_type 1
 ```

 Then change map for the change to take effect.
+Maps beginning with `ar_`
+are best suited for arms race.